Article Categories

 Check if an encoding represents a unique binary string in Python

-Suppose we have an array called nums represents an encoding of a binary string of size k, we have to check whether given encoding uniquely finds a binary string or not.
-Here the encoding has counts of contiguous 1s which are separated by single 0s.
+Suppose we have an array called nums that represents an encoding of a binary string of size k.
+We need to check whether the given encoding uniquely identifies a binary string or not.
+The encoding contains counts of contiguous 1s which are separated by single 0s.

 Example